 Overnight in one of Sweetwater Creek State Park’s new, modern yurts for a great multi-day outdoor adventure near Atlanta.
 Part tent, part cabin, a yurt offers the adventure of tent camping with the comfort of real beds, furniture and hardwood floors.

-Sweetwater Creek opened the yurt village in September 2015, and we were excited to be one of the first to score an overnight stay.
+The park opened the yurt village and campground in September 2015, and we were excited to be one of the first to score an overnight stay.
 With oversized decks, a host of outdoor cooking and lounging areas, and comfy beds, the yurts make for a fantastic stay with some beautiful views.

 Yurts provide a great, hassle-free experience while still maintaining the authenticity of a camping adventure.
-Yurts are made from sturdy, thick canvas, wood timbers and lattice, and provide a comfortable stay in any type of weather.
-Inside the yurt, natural light abounds, thanks to four screened windows and a domed skylight, and on warmer days, air circulates easily thanks to a large ceiling fan.
-There’s electricity inside, powering lights, lamps and the fan – and extra outlets for recharging phones and camera batteries.
-On cool nights, a small heater is provided to keep the interior warm.
+Yurts are made from sturdy, thick canvas, wood timbers, and lattice, and provide a comfortable stay in any weather.
+Inside the yurt, natural light abounds, thanks to four screened windows and a domed skylight, and on warmer days, air circulates easily, thanks to a large ceiling fan.
+There’s electricity inside, powering lights, lamps and the fan – and additional outlets for recharging phones and camera batteries.
+On cold nights, a small heater is provided to keep the interior warm.

 Inside, the yurt comfortably sleeps six.
-A rustic log-style bunk bed offers a full sized mattress on top, and a futon below that folds out to a full sized bed.
+A rustic log-style bunk bed offers a full-sized mattress on top, and a futon below that folds out to a full sized bed.
 An additional full sized futon is located on the other side of the room.
-In the center of the room, a rustic-styled island and stools provide seating for four.
+In the center of the yurt, a rustic-styled island and stools provide seating for four.
 The island creates a generously sized place to prep food and provides storage on two large shelves below.
-A side table, beside the futon, doubles as a checker board (and if you want to play, checkers are available at the visitor center).
+A side table, beside the futon, doubles as a checkerboard (and if you want to play, checkers are available at the visitor center).

-While beds are provided, you’ll need to bring your own bed linens (or sleeping bags) and pillows.
+Beds are provided, but you’ll need to bring your own linens (or sleeping bags) and pillows.
 Also remember to pack bath towels, toiletries and any cooking items and utensils.
 (General rule: pack everything you would for camping, minus a grill, air mattresses, and the tent.)

 There are plenty of ways to explore Sweetwater Creek State Park.
 Nine miles of fantastic, rolling hiking trails meander through the park visiting historic mill ruins, rocky bluffs, sandy shores and tumbling falls.
 Hike the Sweetwater Creek Red Trail to visit the ruins of a textile mill destroyed in the Civil War, and rushing, whitewater rapids on a scenery-packed trail.

 The park offers kayaks, canoes and pedal boats if you want to enjoy the water and didn’t bring your own.
-Sweetwater Creek’s Sparks Reservoir creates a beautiful 215 acre lake perfect for an afternoon of paddling and exploring the meandering shoreline.
+The park’s Sparks Reservoir creates a beautiful 215-acre lake perfect for an afternoon of paddling and exploring the meandering shoreline.
 Or grab a gorgeous sunset over the lake on a ranger-guided Twilight Lake Paddle, a peaceful way to end the day before relaxing in your yurt.